Marcus Bloom: World War II

 Philippe de Gunzbourg noted that Pertschuk had a reckless lack of security, with resistance leaders sharing tables in black-market restaurants in Toulouse and speaking in English, and on 12 April 1943 Pertschuk, Bloom, and several of their key colleagues were arrested.
 They were possibly betrayed by double agent Roger Bardet.
 The network collapsed though de Gunzbourg escaped and transferred to the WHEELWRIGHT network.
 Pertschuk was deported to Buchenwald and executed.

 Bloom was taken to Fresnes prison and Avenue Foch in Paris and severely beaten but revealed nothing.
-In August 1944 he was deported to Mauthausen and executed on 6 November 1944.
+In August 1944 he was deported to Mauthausen and executed on 6 September 1944.

-"Lt Marcus R Bloom Mentioned in Despatches Jewish secret agent of the Special Operations Executive (SOE) lived at 9 Brownlow Court.
-Captured and murdered in Mauthausen Concentration Camp, 1944.
-Be Strong and of Good Courage (Joshua 1:9) Hebrew Text (Jewish American Society for Historic Preservation and AJEX U.K.)"